GeekHunter-Brasil/hello-world/testing-styleguide/README.md

 Here is where our Controllers, Mutations, Workers, Rakes and so on, are defined.
 For this layer, we want an integration test going all the way to the database and external APIs.
 In each integration test, we find useful to test side effects, internal transformations, and the response itself.
 With that in mind, three main things are asserted in an entrypoint test:

 - That the inner layer (manager) is called correctly, with the expected set of parameters
-- That the input is correctly handled (e.g. that an ActiveModel attribute is correctly updated at the database level)
+- That the input is correctly handled (e.g. that an ActiveRecord attribute is correctly updated at the database level)
 - That the response is the expected (e.g. response.body, response.status, etc)

 Note here we usually hit a testing database with a set of transactions, and assert changes in the ActiveRecord itself.
 In addition to that, external APIs can be mocked with their expect behavior for a given scenario.